concord-consortium/lara/README.md

 To use SSO with the Portal you need to make sure your `PORTAL_HOST` and `PORTAL_PROTOCOL` is set correctly in your lara `.env` file.

 1. In the Portal, edit `.env` and append `docker/dev/docker-compose-lara-proxy.yml` to the `COMPOSE_FILE` var.
+2. In the Portal, edit `.env` set SITE_URL=https://app.portal.docker (Ensure that its using https.
+Othewise there will be communication issues between Portal and lara)
-1. In the Portal, as an administrator, setup a new "Auth Client".
+3. In the Portal, as an administrator, setup a new "Auth Client".
 Use the following settings:

 ```
 Name: `localhost`
 App Id: `localhost`